List of the wettest tropical cyclones by country: Philippines

-This Philippines island archipelago is fairly mountainous, with the highest terrain found in Luzon.
+The Philippines is fairly mountainous, with the highest terrain found in Luzon.

 Samoa

 Singapore

 Typhoon Vamei of December 20, 2001 was the only known storm to ever hit the island state.
 It dropped 165.1 mm of rainfall.

 Solomon Islands

 South Africa

 Tropical Cyclone Eline in February 2000 dropped significant rains on portions of South Africa.
 The highest amount noted was 480 mm at Thohoyandou.